swhitley/WorkdayDownloader/README.md

 The table in SQL Server will be truncated and refilled with the data from the Workday report.

-Additional parameters can be included:
+Additional parameters can be included as a comma-separated list of name-value pairs:

 	WorkdayDownloader.exe Benefit_Deductions FromDate=2014-01-01,ThruDate=2014-12-31